adigasuhas/Python-for-Materials-Science/Readme.md

 ---
 ## Note:
 I will be creating and updating notebooks for each topic weekly, documenting everything I learnt as a beginner.
 This process will take time as I have to start making notebooks from scratch.
 I aim to complete all topics within 10 weeks.
-I expect to upload the first Notebook on 2nd of May 2025.
+I expect to upload the first Notebook on 2nd week of May 2025.

 Feel free to explore the repository and use the provided tutorials as a guide to enhance your knowledge in computational materials science!